-(Above slides are from 2018 excursions).
-Below is a list of our 2019 excursions.
-We are still working on our final host and details so check back.
+Below is a list of our past 2019 excursions.
+We are working on our list for 2020 so check back later in the year.
 We do ask that you sign up prior to coming (by clicking below) so that we have ample enough time to find everyone a ride to the excursions.
 As always, if you can help offer rides, let us know.

 • Carl Sandburg Home, Jump Off Rock & St. John in the Wilderness Episcopal Church, listed on the National Register of Historic Sites, offers a unique perspective on prominent families in Southern and national history.
 Cost: Free to hike; $6 for tour of home; (Handicap Accessible, bring a quarter $0.25) CLICK TO SIGN UP

 • Grandad's Apples N' Such Country Store & Bakery (Handicap Accessible, Free with exception of what you may spend).
 Select pre-picked fresh apples right off the tree from our assorted bins inside the store or the opportunity to pick your own from the orchard is available!
 More than 20 different varieties of apples that can be purchased pre-picked!
 You may mix and match your varieties.
 Apple Varieties / Ripening Schedule Inside the barn you will now find the bakery with plenty of new apple goodies!
 Try the apple cider doughnuts or have some ice cream!
 You can find delicious apple pies, carmel apples, fresh cider (made here) and cider slushies!
 Bakery Menu: CLICK TO SIGN UP

 • Apple Festival: Cost: Free, CLICK TO SIGN UP